Funding for age friendly communities

 • recurring maintenance or operational costs of existing programmes or facilities

-• general on-going operational expenses
+• ongoing operational expenses

 • any salaries or wages for permanent or existing staff